-This interference can be especially problematic in environments where multiple electronic devices are in use, such as offices or data centers.
+This interference can be especially problematic when multiple electronic devices, such as offices or data centers, are used.

-In addition to the damage to the device and interference with other electronic devices, not degaussing your monitor can also cause discomfort to the eyes.
+In addition to the damage to the device and interference with other electronic devices, not degaussing your monitor can also cause eye discomfort.

-Its Magnetic fields can cause eye strain and headaches, making it more difficult to use the monitor for extended periods.
-This discomfort can lead to decreased productivity and can even cause long-term damage to the eyes.
+Its Magnetic fields can cause eye strain and headaches, making it more challenging to use the monitor for extended periods.
+This discomfort can lead to decreased productivity and even cause long-term eye damage.

 Check The Related Video On the Sam’s Arcade Fix Channel